furkanmtorun/AsyncTaskScheduling/README.md

 - Academia: [Google Scholar Profile](https://scholar.google.com/citations?user=d5ZyOZ4AAAAJ)
 - Website: [furkanmtorun.github.io](https://furkanmtorun.github.io)

-Moreover, please do not hesitate to comment via `openning an issue via GitHub` if you have any suggestion or feedback!
+Moreover, please do not hesitate to comment via opening an issue via GitHub if you have any suggestions or feedback!